syncfusion-content/winui-docs/winui/ComboBox/Keyboard-Support.md

 # Keyboard support in WinUI ComboBox

-This section explains about the shortcuts keys supported in SfComboBox.
+This section explains the shortcut keys that supported in SfComboBox.

 ## Keyboard behaviors

-The following table explains short cut key for opening and closing drop-down.
+The following table explains shortcut key for opening and closing drop-down.

 <table>
 <tr>